 - Psychiatric medicines have been growth superstars for more than a decade, generating billions for their makers4.
 As per the IMS data, mental health prescriptions were the second highest from 2010-2014 in USA5.
 [Recent news about IMS’ entry into clinical research]

 - Psychiatry remains one of the most active therapeutic segments for research with all major CROs engaging in clinical trials on psychiatry related medicines.
 [Read about recent changes in CROs dynamics].

 - In June 2017, clinicaltrials.gov reports about 5000 active clinical trials being conducted worldwide in this sector6.
 Thousands of sites and investigators worldwide are involved in the recruitment, treatment and follow up of patients in these clinical trials.

 Talking about psychiatry clinical trials, one can hardly ignore the importance of ratings and scales in this sector.
 Being a field associated with human behavioral aspects, clinical investigators have to follow standardized tools for assessments of patients.

-For 3 big segments in psychiatry: namely, schizophrenia, depression and bipolar disorders, most commonly used scales are as follows
+For 3 big segments in psychiatry: namely, schizophrenia, depression, and bipolar disorders, the most commonly used scales are as follows

 Schizophrenia and psychosis